supechicken/crdyboot/README.md

     rustup component add rust-src --toolchain nightly

     # These are not direct dependencies of crdyboot, but used
-    # for the OVMF build and signing steps.
+    # for the OVMF build, image signing, and running in a VM.
-    sudo apt install acpica-tools efitools nasm sbsigntool uuid-dev
+    sudo apt install acpica-tools efitools nasm qemu-system-x86 sbsigntool uuid-dev

 ## Building and testing